Fulfilling your Life’s Purpose and other “Mistakes”.

 Acting taught me perseverance without reward, but I crossed the line.
 Gradually my desire to succeed distanced me from the reasons I loved acting to begin with.

 Here’s a note from experience: There are certain boundaries we cannot cross.
 It doesn’t work.
-I particularly gave weight to foolish dictates over my internal compass.
-As if I felt the need to constantly prove myself rather than simply creating work I enjoyed.
+I particularly gave weight to foolish dictates over following my internal compass.
+I felt the need to constantly prove myself rather than simply creating work I enjoyed.
 Why did I not want to create my own work or seem able to?
-It is possible to be in the right industry but somehow feel behind glass.
-Fulfilling your life’s purpose is absolutely specific.
+It is possible to be in the right industry but somehow be behind a glass pane.
+Fulfilling a life’s purpose is absolutely specific.

 Repeat after me: Not my circus, not my monkeys